syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 </tr>
 </table>

-In order to use export to excel and export to PDF functionalities of SfDataGrid, add the below assembly to your pcl project.
+In order to export to excel and PDF functionalities of the SfDataGrid, add the following assembly to the pcl project:

 <table>
 <tr>